PascalCTF/PascalCTF-Beginners-2025/Beginners/Crypto1/README.md

-# Base N' Hex
+# Romañs Empyre
-I encrypted the flag but I don't remember in what order.
-Can you help me?
+My friend Elia forgot how to write, can you help him recover his flag??